snok/django-guid/README.rst

     }

-and put that filter in your handler:
+3. Put that filter in your handler:

 .. code-block:: python

     LOGGING = {
+        ...
         'handlers': {
             'console': {
                 'class': 'logging.StreamHandler',